isaacnmm/pestpolicy-hugo2XX/content/posts/do-sugar-ants-bite/index.md

 ---
 [Sugar](https://pestpolicy.com/what-do-sugar-ants-look-like/) Ants are little brown and black insects with semi-transparent bodies that invade homes, ceilings, walls, and kitchen.
 But, do Sugar Ants Bite?

 **The short answer is: YES, sugar ants will bite humans but; NO, they're not poisonous.
 Sugar ant bite order to defend itself.
-Thy'll first puff up their abdomens and flash their mandibles to express irritation.�**
+Thy'll first puff up their abdomens and flash their mandibles to express irritation.**
 Related:
 [How Sugar Ants Look](https://pestpolicy.com/what-do-sugar-ants-look-like/)
 ## Do Sugar Ants Bite?
-Sugar ants can be invasive and stubborn household critters.�Although they are omnivores, they love nothing more than to lap up the sweet white nectar that has earned them their nickname.
+Sugar ants can be invasive and stubborn household critters.Although they are omnivores, they love nothing more than to lap up the sweet white nectar that has earned them their nickname.

 Sugar ants can also describe any household ant ranging from 2 to 15 mm in size that have a sweet tooth that draws them to your pantry.